rust-lang/rust/text/0000-socket-timeouts.md

 # Alternatives

-## `Option<Duration>`
+## Taking `Duration` directly

-It's a bit unfortunate -- and rather un-Rustic -- to special case a zero duration as "no timeout".

-An alternative would be to use `Option<Duration>`, and, on `Some(Duration::zero())` yield an invalid input error.
-That would force more clarity about intent and help guard against accidental disabling of timeouts for arithmetic reasons.

-On the other hand, it may have the risk of *introducing* bugs for those who expect a different semantics -- though the use of option types will likely serve as a sufficient heads-up.
+Using an `Option<Duration>` introduces a certain amount of complexity -- it raises the issue of `Some(Duration::new(0, 0))`, and it's slightly more verbose to set a timeout.

+An alternative would be to take a `Duration` directly, and interpret a zero length duration as "no timeout" (which is somewhat traditional in C APIs).
+That would make the API somewhat more familiar, but less Rustic, and it becomes somewhat easier to pass in a zero value by accident (without thinking about this possibility).

+Note that both styles of API require code that does arithmetic on durations to check for zero in advance.

+Aside from fitting Rust idioms better, the main proposal also gives a somewhat stronger indication of a bug when things go wrong (rather than simply failing to time out, for example).

 ## Wrapping for compositionality